 First, my husband left a stressful and all consuming job.
-He wanted to find employment that was fulfilling and less stress-full.
+He wanted to find employment that was more meaningful and less pressured.
 We were free to make a new life!
 For more on that story, read our account here.

 I first dreamed of going to the Middle East with my young family.
 Ross and I have history there and a true love for the Arabic people and culture, we thought to try our luck as English teachers in the UAE.
 I researched enough to quickly realise that we could never afford the fees for international schools over there, so for the first time, I began to allow myself the idea of homeschooling.
 Trust me, it was never something I'd wanted.
 I had said on more than one occasion that people who home-schooled were crazy!
 Meaning that the idea of spending all of that time - all day, all night with my kids, plus being responsible for their education, as well as all the duties that come with mothering and homemaking....was craziness to me!
 But, my desire to live in the Middle East surpassed even that conviction, and I began to look at the possibilities.